inmanta/inmanta-core/docs/adr/XXXX-timezones.md

 * Support both timezone aware and naive timestamps as API input,
 * Any timezone-naive timestamps represent a timestamp in UTC.
 * Use timezone-naive timestamps in API return values.
-* Internally, always use timezone-aware timestamps (objects are converted at the API boundary).
+* Internally (database + code), always use timezone-aware timestamps (objects are converted at the API boundary).

 Rationale: it is as explicit as we can make it (decision driver 3) without breaking backwards compatibility.
 In contrast to